Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 When traversing long distances outside of combat, all characters have the same movement speed of 3 miles per hour or 24 miles per day.
 This speed can be increased by vehicles if available in the chosen World Kit.

-> Movement in combat through Rough Terrain, such as rocks, mud, debris, or water, consumes twice the amount of movement speed.
+> Movement in combat through Rough Terrain, such as rocks, mud, debris, or water, consumes twice the amount of Movement Speed.
+Falling a sizable distance deals `1D6` damage per 10ft.

 ## 1.9 Carrying Capacity